 few years later, as a teenager, I began to experiment with combining my school

 education in classical music with what I was learning from jazz musicians.
 I created an ensemble that included a vocalist

 and a string quartet.
-My group received several awards in Poland, including
+I received several awards in Poland, including

-First Prize for my composition at the "Jazz nad Odra Festival".
-This
+three Prizes at the "Jazz nad Odra Festivals".

 was one of the Polish political responses to the West, as "Jazz on the

 Oder [River]" implied the permanence of our Western border with Germany,

 which was part of the Cold War discussion.